boazbk/crypto/lec_12_lattices.md

 Cryptography has the peculiar/unfortunate feature that if a machine is built that can factor large integers in 20 years, it can still be used to break the communication we transmit _today_, provided this communication was recorded.
 So, if you have some data that you expect you'd want still kept secret in 20 years (as many government and commercial entities do), you might have reasons to worry.
 Currently lattice based cryptography is the only real "game in town" for potentially quantum-resistant public key encryption schemes.

+Lattice based cryptography is a huge area, and in this lecture and this course we only touch on few aspects of it.
+I highly recommend [Chris Peikert's Survey](https://web.eecs.umich.edu/~cpeikert/pubs/lattice-survey.pdf) for a much more in depth treatment of this area.

 ## A world without Gaussian elimination